bickybee/talk-in-pictures/README.md

 pipenv install
 ```

-Now you can access the environment shell!
+Now you can access the environment shell with all the dependencies (like Flask) ready to go.

 ```
 pipenv shell